yudhanjaya/Enkidu/README.md

 **LLM Rewrite Feature:**

-The `--rewrite` option requires a local LLM server compatible with the OpenAI Chat Completions API, running at `http://localhost:1234/v1`.
+The `--rewrite` option has a local LLM doing a pass over the poetry to stitch it into more meaningful units.
+Untested.
+Requires a local LLM server compatible with the OpenAI Chat Completions API, running at `http://localhost:1234/v1`.
 This is the default address for LM Studio.
 If the server is not found, this step is skipped.

 ### `enkidu-speech.py`